 Spend time with us in the rooms whenever you can, reading to children, playing with your child or just hanging out at the end of a long day.
-Share your ideas about curriculum that would be interesting to your child with the teachers when you talk with them or jot some notes on the sheets provided in the sign-in areas.
+Share your ideas about curriculum that would be interesting to your child with the teachers when you talk with them or send notes in Lillio.

-The bulletin boards near the classroom entrances have current information about curriculum, classroom happenings, reminders, the daily schedule and the monthly menu.
+The parent bulletin board near the classroom entrance have current information about curriculum, classroom happenings, reminders, the daily schedule and the monthly menu.
 If you have a special skill, interest, knowledge about your culture that you would like to share with the children, please let the teachers know.